 or custom framed digital prints.

-I just don’t wait anymore.
-I don’t feel the guilt anymore.
+I don’t wait because I don’t feel the guilt anymore.

-I don’t need 40 pictures of myself at age five.
+I don’t need forty pictures of myself at age five.

 I need one grainy old photograph